nrepl/piggieback/README.md

 and the differences between similar functionality in nREPL and Piggieback.

 ### Pretty-printing

+**Note:** Piggieback introduced support for nREPL's pretty-printing interface in version 0.5.

 Support for pretty printing ClojureScript evaluation results is not entirely straightforward.
 This is because Piggieback mostly relies on